[Discover 11 powerful ways you can bring self care into homeschool mom life, so you can guide your kids and enjoy your homeschool day.]

-As moms we are on call 24/7, which makes it even more important that we take care of ourselves.
+As a mom you are on call 24/7.
+And you wear ALL the hats!
+Which makes it even more important that you take care of yourself.

 [Please Note: This post may contain affiliate links.
 This means that Soul Care Mom may receive a small commission if you click through and make a purchase, at no additional cost to you.
 Please see Disclaimers for more information.]

-Here are 5 great ways to incorporate self care into your day as a homeschool mom.
+Here are 11 beautiful ways to incorporate self care into your day as a homeschool mom.

 1. Schedule your Self Care into your Day

 When we add appointments, homeschool activities, and other commitments to our calender we make our best effort to show up.
 Add self care to your calendar and show up for yourself.

 Literally schedule in time in your calendar for self care.
 Even if it is just 10 or 20 minutes.

 Prioritizing your self care will help you to have more energy and patience to take on your day as a homeschool mom!